CASE STUDY

 Your device needs a well-functioning BLE module

-Bluetooth Low Energy integration process will differ depending on whether you have a custom device or use one from a third-party provider (image by Ofspace LLC)
+Bluetooth Low Energy integration process will differ depending on whether you have a custom device or use one from a third-party provider (image by Ofspace)

 Of course, your device needs a well-functioning BLE module.
 If it works well, you need a library for BLE implementation for your specific framework.
 First, let’s cover what a library for a framework is.